 Mackenzie Horras is a Los Angeles-based actor, writer and comedian.

-Mackenzie was born and raised in Fairfield, Iowa – a farming town known as the "world's largest training center" of Transcendental Meditation.
+She was born and raised in Fairfield, Iowa – a tiny farming town known as the "world's largest training center" of Transcendental Meditation.

-Mackenzie began acting and singing at the age of seven.
+Mackenzie began acting at age seven.
 She began studying improvisational comedy at age 15.
-Mackenzie studied film and acting at Northwestern University, where she graduated with honors.
-She was accepted into Northwestern's prestigious private voice program and she studied improv at ImprovOlympic Chicago.
+Mackenzie studied film and acting at Northwestern University (where she graduated with honors) and improv at I.O.
+Chicago.